Lehlohonolo-Saohatse/healthcare-chatbot/README.md

 Implement multilingual support for broader accessibility.
 Integrate with wearable devices for real-time health data.
 Add a probabilistic scoring system for partial symptom matches.

-Contact
-For questions or suggestions, feel free to open an issue on GitHub.